How to Sauté Mushrooms

 What Kinds of Mushrooms are Best for Sautéing?

-Whatever type floats your boat — an assortment of cremini, shiitake, and oyster mushrooms is lovely, but play around and see what you like.
-Plain old button mushrooms are just fine as well!
+Whatever type floats your boat — an assortment of cremini, oyster, and shiitake mushrooms is lovely, but play around and see what you like.
+Plain old white button mushrooms are just fine as well!

 Can You Eat Mushrooms Raw?